The Sweet Body of Deborah

-The Sweet Body of Deborah (Il dolce corpo di Deborah) is a 1968 giallo film directed by Romolo Girolami and starring Carroll Baker and Jean Sorel.
+The Sweet Body of Deborah (Il dolce corpo di Deborah) is a 1968 giallo film directed by Romolo Guerrieri and starring Carroll Baker and Jean Sorel.
 It was written by Ernesto Gastaldi based on a story by Gastaldi and producer Luciano Martino.

 Set in Geneva, the film follows a recently married American woman who finds herself in danger after a stranger begins to target her husband and accuse him of murdering an ex-fiance named Susan.

 Plot

 Deborah and Marcel return to Geneva from their honeymoon.
 Marcel learns of his former fiancée Susan's suicide, and is confronted by a man named Philip who accuses him of murdering her.
 Marcel begins to receive threats from someone who holds him responsible for Susan's death.
 His new bride Deborah also becomes the target of these threats, and a weird neighbor named Robert with voyeuristic tendencies begins fixating on her as well.